AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

     ```
 1. Invoke `john` again, but this time use Solar Designer's wordlist against Evil Corp's `shadow` file.
 (From here on out, you will need to work out the correct command invocation yourself.)

-Depending on the speed of your computer, in a matter of seconds, this will have cracked (at least) one Evil Corp employee's password and revealed the password belonging to the user `chrispollard`.
-You were able to crack Chris's password because, despite not being an English word, it was an entry in the wordlist you just used.
+Depending on the speed of your computer, in a matter of seconds, this will have cracked (at least) one Evil Corp employee's password, revealing the password belonging to the user `chrispollard`.
+You were able to crack Chris Pollard's password because, despite not being an English word, it was an entry in the wordlist you just used.
 For that reason, we (password crackers) say that Chris's password was "in a dictionary," even though it was not in "*the* (Mirriam-Webster) dictionary."

 **If *your* password is "in a dictionary," then you've just seen how easy it is for anyone else to crack.** This holds true regardless of how complex the password actually is.
 Remember `Sup3rs3kr3tP@24431w0rd`?
 You can bet that's in a dictionary now, just by virtue of it being used as an example on this exercise.
 So, y'know, never use it as your password for anything, ever.